-My worst attack of food poisoning occurred 15 years ago within a few hours of eating a very delicious mushroom omelet at a fancy hotel in Queenscliff, Australia.
+My worst attack of food poisoning occurred from eating a very delicious mushroom omelet at a fancy hotel in Queenscliff, Australia.
 I was sick for three days!
-Another really bad gastrointestinal experience occurred when I was traveling around Asia with friends after finishing college.
-You can read about that interesting saga and its health lessons here.

 Fortunately, since those two miserable experiences, I have learned how to stop food poisoning in its tracks and wouldn’t think of traveling anywhere without remedies that can help resolve the situation, ideally as soon as you feel that “twinge” and long before the bathroom runs even begin!

-If you are like me and seem prone to food poisoning when you travel overseas or just want to protect yourself from that occasional bad restaurant meal or tummy bug going around town, take note of these food poisoning support tips recommended by Kim Schuette and the very capable staff of Biodynamic Wellness.
+If you are like me and seem prone to food poisoning when you travel overseas or just want to protect yourself from that occasional bad restaurant meal or tummy bug going around town, take note of these food poisoning support tips recommended by my friend Kim Schuette, the late founder of Biodynamic Wellness.